Batman: Mask of the Phantasm (soundtrack)

-Batman: Mask of the Phantasm (Original Motion Picture Soundtrack) is the soundtrack to the 1993 animated superhero film of the same name.
+Batman: Mask of the Phantasm (Original Motion Picture Soundtrack) is the soundtrack to the 1993 animated superhero film.
 Featuring music composed by Shirley Walker, the main composer of Batman: The Animated Series (1992–1995), the film's soundtrack was released by Reprise Records on December 14, 1993.
-It featured 11 tracks—it also included an original song "I Never Even Told You" was written by Siedah Garrett and Glen Ballard and performed by Tia Carrere; Walker's score accompanied the remainder of it.
+It features 11 tracks, including the original song "I Never Even Told You" written by Siedah Garrett and Glen Ballard and performed by Tia Carrere.
 A limited edition soundtrack released in over 3,000 copies by La-La Land Records on March 24, 2009.
 It contains the full score, as well as previously unreleased material from Walker's score being included in the album.

 Development

 The original themes composed by Danny Elfman for Batman (1989) influenced Walker's score for the animated series as well as the film.
 In an interview with Cinemusic.com, Walker explained that the "latin" lyrics used in the main title theme were actually names of the music team read backwards.
 Since the music team had to complete the film before the final dubbing phase being completed.
 Since the orchestrators were not always given credit, Walker had to fight for getting the credits for the support team.
 She charted a number of syllables for each musicians name backwards to give the Latin lyrics, and also received contributions from key Warner Bros. staff members.
 She spent more time on writing the lyrics than the recording of the choral cues and by the time they recorded the choir, two of the staff members had deciphered the lyrics.
 She felt that the singers might feel difficult to sing the strange words, but had more fun on recording it.
 During the mixing of the score, Bobby Fernandez recorded the a cappella into a separate data logger for her sample reel, and by recording completed, each person had their own tape of singing of their names.
 Hans Zimmer, who would later compose the score for The Dark Knight Trilogy, played the synthesizer on the score, also doing the same for the animated series.